paudetseis/PyRaysum/docs/turtorials/3/3_invert_rf.rst

         rfarray = prs.rfarray(geometry, rc)

-A First Look at the Obersved and Predicted Data Vectors
+A First Look at the Observed and Predicted Data Vectors
 -------------------------------------------------------

 Let’s see how well the starting model predicts the data.
-See what changes if you set ``rf=False``, in which case no spectral devision is performed and the model prediction is the synthetic seismogram.
+See what changes if you set ``rf=False``, in which case no spectral division is performed and the model prediction is the synthetic seismogram.
 This expedites the computation, but is less exact.